-Coachella Valley Median Detached Price The median price of a detached home in the Coachella Valley ended the month at \$700,000, which is 1.2% less than last year.
-The median price usually hits its seasonal low between September and December, and its high in April or May.
-The graph clearly shows that detached homes have held the price gains made during the pandemic.
+Coachella Valley Median Detached Price

+The median price of a detached home in the Coachella Valley increased for the third straight month to \$700,000.
+It's \$15,000 higher than last year.
+The median price usually hits its seasonal low between September and December, and that appears to be true again this year.
+The graph clearly shows that detached home prices have made little progress over the last three years.